tomoya-sasaki/Code_Tips/MacOS/SettingEnvironment.md

 ##### Update TexLive
 `sudo tlmgr update --self --all`
 If there is an error, relaunch Terminal.
+(Do we need `source /etc/profile`?)

 ##### Set Japanse Fonts
 Enter the following commands line by line.